Netflix/x-element/PUBLISHING.md

 We use GitHub actions to publish new versions of this repository.
 To publish, perform the following actions:

-1. Checkout the `main` branch and `pull` to ensure your local branch is current — `git checkout main && git pull origin main`
+1. Ensure your local `main` branch is checked-out and current — `git checkout main && git pull origin main`.
-2. Run `npm version` and select the next version number (being careful to differentiate between releases and release candidates) — `npm version`
+2. Run `npm version` to view the current version.
+Then…
-3. Push the resulting commit to the origin's `main` branch — `git push origin main`
+   * **For Normal Releases** use a keyword like `major`, `minor`, or `patch` (e.g., `npm version patch`).
-4. Push the resulting tags to origin — `git push origin --tags`
+   * **For Release Candidates** manually declare the next version (e.g., `npm version 1.0.0-rc.57`).
-5. In the GitHub UI, find [the tag you just pushed](https://github.com/Netflix/x-element/tags) and find the "Create release" option.
+3. Push the resulting commit and tags — `git push origin main --follow-tags`.
-6. Add any additional release information (including to check the box if it's a "pre-release", it probably is!).
+4. In the GitHub UI, find [the tag you just pushed](https://github.com/Netflix/x-element/tags) and find the "Create release" option.
+Add any additional release information (including to check the box if it's a "pre-release", it probably is!).

-By _creating a release_, the "Release" GitHub action will be triggered and if all the tests pass, it'll publish.
+By _creating a release_, the "Publish" GitHub action will be triggered and if all the tests pass, it’ll publish to all the registries we care about.